PractiCircle/BlackGeometry/README.md

+Fire balls, icicle walls, darkness falls.
+Some may call it Black Magic, but I call it BLACK GEOMETRY.

 - 👋 Hi, I’m @BlackGeometry
 - 👀 I’m interested in making fun code and useful code!
 I am currently considering making a Minecraft Forge mod and a discord bot.
 - 🌱 I’m currently learning Computer Science at Michigan Tech!